 In the late 1960s and early 1970s, it is reported that foreign fishing vessels caught large numbers of Widow Rockfish (Rogers 2003).
 In the late 1970s a domestic midwater trawl fishery began developing off of Oregon when it was realized that Widow Rockfish form dense aggregations at night (Gunderson 1984).
 The fishery expanded very quickly, with landings from trawl, net, and hook-and-line gears increasing more than 20 times by the early 1980s (Table 1).
+Time series of hake fishery are given in Table 2.
 As early as 1982, trip limits were imposed to keep catches below recommended annual levels (Table 3).
 Trip limits became more restrictive over the years until Widow Rockfish was declared overfished in 2001.
 In 2002, harvest guidelines were greatly reduced and remained low, though increasing, until 2017.
 Catches have increased greatly over the past couple of years to over 10,000 mt in 2018.